fhiso/basic-concepts/basic-concepts.md

 {.note} The chief purpose of canonical form is to replace deprecated language codes and other subtags with the value found in the `Preferred-Value` field in [IANA Lang Subtags].
-It never result in the removal of script subtag, even when they are the default script for the language as defined by a `Suppress-Script` field.
+It never results in the removal of script subtag, even when they are the default script for the language as defined by a `Suppress-Script` field.